 Shot Pouch & Spout

-This is the spout of an English style shot pouch is usualy fastened on a leather pouch.
+This is an English style spout which is usualy fastened on a leather pouch.
 Tilt it up and the spout tube fills with shot.
 Pressing the lever blocks the pouch and releases the shot into the barrel.
 Changing the gate sets either one or one and a quarter ounces of shot.
 Good for a twelve, but rather heavy for a twenty.